Project Registry

 Project Lead: John Paul Helveston

-This package contains functions for rendering R Markdown and Quarto documents — priamrily xaringan or revealjs slides — to different formats, including HTML, PDF, PNG, GIF, PPTX, and MP4, as well as a ‘social’ output, a png of the first slide re-sized for sharing on social media.
+This package contains functions for rendering R Markdown and Quarto documents — primarily xaringan or revealjs slides — to different formats, including HTML, PDF, PNG, GIF, PPTX, and MP4, as well as a ‘social’ output, a png of the first slide re-sized for sharing on social media.

 Project Website